WCRP-CLIVAR Workshop on Climate Interactions among the Tropical Basins (Online)

 We invite researchers to submit their work to be presented during this event.
 All submitted abstracts will be poster presentations.
 Early Career Scientist are specially encouraged to submit.

-This workshop is free of charge but registration is required, which can be done here.
+This workshop is free of charge but registration is required.

 - Scientific Organizing Committee